Brexit customs plan 'could cost £20bn'

 "And the primary driver here is the fact that there are customs declarations."

-In contrast, he said the customs partnership option - which has been described as "crazy" by Boris Johnson and "flawed" by Michael Gove - would cost business an estimated £3.4bn a year.
+In contrast, he said the customs partnership option - which has been described as "crazy" by Boris Johnson and "flawed" by Michael Gove - would cost business a maximum of £3.4bn a year - depending on how much firms chose to claim back in differential tariffs.

 It would, he said, take between three to five years to fully implement any new system after Brexit.